 Another example is the formatting of a date field is not consistent among multiple workbooks.
 In one workbook it’s entered as MM-DD-YYYY, whereas in another it’s entered as DD-MM-YYYY.
 The information entered into these fields may be accurate but if not in the pre-determined format, it will lead to issues when performing analysis on this data.

-While most hedge funds have predetermined requirements for the format of each column, it is easy for these guidelines to not be followed, especially, when working under pressure.
+While most investment management firms have predetermined requirements for the format of each column, it is easy for these guidelines to not be followed, especially, when working under pressure.

 Invalid data can occur when the data entered is not within the predetermined range.
 For example, a subscription was entered with a negative sign and a redemption with a positive.

 Another example of invalid data could be gross margin values that are not between 0 and .9 in certain instances.
-Again, this can result in the hedge fund operations or investment team spending a significant amount of time and resources cleaning the data.
+Again, this can result in the investment management firm operations or investment team spending a significant amount of time and resources cleaning the data.

 This can be a potentially costly business interruption, as analysts may be spending the majority of their time focused on data quality, rather than providing useful analysis and reporting.